Dashi is a Japanese soup stock or cooking stock used in a variety of Japanese dishes.

-Praised for its accurate umami savory flavor, this dashi stock powder from Kayanoya uses a unique blend of ingredients to help you make the perfect dashi stock even if you have no experience in making it.
+Praised for its accurate umami savory flavor, this dashi stock powder from Ajinomoto uses a unique blend of ingredients to help you make the perfect dashi stock even if you have no experience in making it.
+This is the true kelp and bonito flavor you’re looking for in a soup base.

 Use 1 packet of this dashi stock powder for every 2 cups of water to mix it with any recipe that requires dashi in it.

 Although they did ground it to become a powdery substance, this dehydrated soup base is made from fresh vegetables with no other additives.

 Enjoy the best of dashi broth on any meal while also benefiting from its nutrient-rich ingredients!